Is Bali Safe for Travelers?

 You should be cautious when selecting a visa agency, as they can easily scam you.
 Simply do your due diligence and make sure you are working with a well-established visa agency.

-There are rumors that the process will soon be available online.
+There are rumors that the process will soon be available online, but as of August 2025, it’s still not possible.
 Fingers crossed!

 Buying Petrol Scam